Twitch Channel Points Ideas for Viewer Redemptions

 - Sound effects

-As you start setting up your channel for the point redemptions, you can do a few things that can help you make sure everything goes much more smoothly.
+As you start setting up your Twitch channel for custom channel points rewards, you can do a few things that can help you make sure everything goes much more smoothly for you and your viewers.

 1. Think up a name for your channel points.
 A good idea is to come up with something related to your stream name or mascot.
 It could also be related to your favorites – be it your favorite game, character, book, movie, story, object, or more.